Filters

 # Select Filter

 Select filters are similar to Boolean ones.
-You generate one running rails generate avo:filter published_filter --select
+You generate one running rails generate avo:filter published_filter --select.

-The biggest difference from the Boolean filter is in the apply
+The biggest difference from the Boolean filter is in the apply method.
+You only get back one value attribute, which represents which entry from the options method is selected.

 A finished, select filter might look like this.